parrt/msds501/projects/images.md

 * Copy the body of function `blur` into your new `filter` function.
 * Replace the call to `avg(r)` with `f(r)`.

-As we discussed in class, functions are objects in Python just like any strings, lists, and so on.
-That means we can pass them around as function arguments.
+As we'll discuss in class, functions are objects in Python just like any strings, lists, and so on.
+That means we can pass them around as function arguments just like any other value or variable.
 To use our new generic `filter` function, we pass it an image as usual but also the name of a function:

 ```python
 blurred  = filter(img, avg)